Sloppy Saturday: Three errors doom Mariners vs. Padres in fifth straight loss

 It all happened with two outs, and it all happened rather quickly in the Mariners’ sloppy 6-4 loss in San Diego.

-Things had started out well enough Saturday for the Mariners and left-hander Justus Sheffield, who was effective through his first four innings of work.
+Things had started out well enough Saturday for the Mariners and left-hander Justus Sheffield, who was effective through his first four innings.

 Sheffield, playing in a National League park for the first time this season, even collected his first major-league hit on a solidly hit line-drive single in the second inning — a memory to cherish, for certain.